-Code Meaning Note Item nonresp oonse n at was sheed and a selection of few in a two sets with time west intigers (s. s. -94 not reached compotency test measures) -95 implausible value assigned by the survey agency (e.g. multiple answers to 55 a one-answer question in PAPI mode) -97 refused as default answer option to the question -98 don't know as default answer option to the question -20,,-29 various item-specific missing with informative value label (e.g., "no grade received" for question about school grades) Not applicab le -54 missing by design question not included in (sub)sample-specific instrument (e.g., not asked in all waves) -90 unspecific missing in PAPI mode (e.g., question not answered, empty field) -91 survey aborted respondent quit interview, in CAWI mode -92 question erroneously not asked question not asked by mistake, in CAWI and CATI -93 does not apply as default answer option to the question -99 filtered filtered out question, in other than CATI/CAPI mode system filtered out question, in CATI/CAPI mode Edition missi ngs (recoded into missing) -52 implausible value removed only at the request of the responsible item developers -53 anonymized sensitive information removed (e.g., country of birth of parents in the download version) -55 not determinable not sufficient information to generate the variable value (e.g., net household income t510010_g1) -56 not participated in case of unit nonresponse, only used in certain datasets more general case where values of a variable are not available due to the design of the survey (e.g., measurement rotation with either easier or heavier test tasks).
+Code Meaning Note tem nonresp onse -94 not reached only relevant for instruments with time restrictions (e.g. competency test measures) -95 implausible value assigned by the survey agency (e.g., multiple answers to a one-answer question in PAPI mode) -97 refused as default answer option to the question -98 don't know as default answer option to the question -20,,-29 various item-specific missing with informative value label (e.g. "no grade received" for question about school grades) Not applicable e -54 missing by design question not included in (sub)sample-specific instrumen (e.g., not asked in all waves) -90 unspecific missing in PAPI mode (e.g., question not answered, empty field) -91 survey aborted respondent quit interview, in CAWI mode -92 question erroneously not asked question not asked by mistake, in CAWI and CATI -93 does not apply as default answer option to the question -99 filtered filtered out question, in other than CATI/CAPI mode • system filtered out question, in CATI/CAPI mode Edition missin gs (recoded into missing) -52 implausible value removed only at the request of the responsible item developers -53 anonymized sensitive information removed (e.g., country of birth c parents in the download version) -55 not determinable not sufficient information to generate the variable valu (e.g., net household income t510010_g1) -56 not participated in case of unit nonresponse, only used in certain dataset more general case where values of a variable are not available due to the design of the survey (e.g., measurement rotation with either easier or heavier test tasks).